 Meat Industry Association, which unites 20 leading meat processing companies decided not to wait for the hundreds more of pig farms closures and in June 2020 initiated a 5-year Program to support the development of pig farming in Ukraine — New Pig Production 2025.
 It's aim is to stimulate the breeding of pigs for the needs of the meat industry of Ukraine up to 20 million heads at a time and more.

-The goal is to help solve the problem of global pork shortage and make Ukraine one of the leading competitors in the meat market.
-In partnership with Center for Improvement of Animal Breeding, with the financial support of the Meat Industry Association participants, we are ready to support the expansion and modernization of existing pig farms, along with guidance for the new investors — Ukrainian and foreign farmers who have interest in pig farming projects with the return on investment rate of about 100% per year.
+The goal is to help solve the problem of global pork shortage and make Ukraine one of the leading producers in the meat market.
+In partnership with Centre for Improvement Animal Breeding, with the financial support of the Meat Industry Association participants, we are ready to support the expansion and modernization of existing pig farms, along with guidance for the new investors — Ukrainian and foreign farmers who have interest in pig farming projects with the return on investment rate of about 100% per year.
 New Pig Production 2025 guarantees sustainable profits, sales, legal protection and comprehensive investment support.

 Got an investment proposal or want to know more —please contact our team email@example.com